chimera-linux/chimera-linux.github.io/_docs/configuration/post-installation.md

 ## Additional software

-If you need software beyond what the `main` repository provides, you might want to enable the `contrib` repo.
-The `contrib` repository has a variety of additional, especially GUI, software that is not a good fit for `main`.

-The [Package management](/docs/apk) will tell you how, as well as be an overall good starting point for other things.
+The [Package management](/docs/apk) will tell you how to manage repos, as well as be an overall good starting point for other things.